 Ft.
 Myers kept calling me to relax and take it easy, and I loved that about it.
 The soft colors of the white sand and the incredible sunrises and sunsets, plus the dreamy island vibe and all of the gorgeous birds made it such a nice place to be.

-You’ve got several islands to choose from as well, whether you’re sailing or driving.
+You’ve got several islands to choose from as well, whether you’re sailing or driving (check car rental prices here).
 I really enjoyed Sanibel.
 The sunsets were the best there, plus the J.N.
 “Ding” Darling National Wildlife Refuge has tons of birds and places to walk and chill out.

 There are several state parks in the area like Lovers Key and Cayo Costa, as well as practically endless mangroves and kayaking, standup paddleboarding, and island hopping options.
 I went kayaking with Kayak Excursions for the sunset session and loved paddling through the mangrove tunnel and finding hidden beaches and sandbars.
 It’s the perfect post-sailing activity.